lemora/msa-proteoform-profiler/README.md

 This software requires python >=3.9 and [poetry](https://github.com/python-poetry/poetry).
 All package versions are managed by poetry.

-### Running/Testing
+### Running

+Install poetry and python.
-Create the virtual environment with an appropriate python version (once):
+Create a virtual environment with an appropriate python version (once):

 ```
 poetry env use python3.12